Skip to main content

 The UK government announced on March 7 that it would effectively scrap the non-domiciled tax status which allows people who live in the UK, but claim permanent residency elsewhere, to effectively avoid UK tax on income and capital gains, from April 5, 2025.

-From April 6, 2025 there are a substantial number of changes that will take place and effectively make it less attractive for wealthy foreigners to remain resident in the UK.
-These changes are summarised in this HM Treasury page and we will provide a commentary in due course.
+From April 6, 2025 there are a substantial number of changes that will take place and effectively make it less attractive for wealthy foreigners to remain resident in the UK on a long term basis - including Australian expats.
+We have provided a page summarising the "non-dom" tax changes which we will update as more information becomes available.

 Increases to Superannuation Contribution Caps from 1 July, 2024 - February 24, 2024